orbitrs/docs/core-concepts/README.md

 ## 🧩 Component Model

 Orbit's component model is built on a unified file format (`.orbit`) that combines markup, styling, and logic in a single cohesive unit.
-For detailed information, see the [Component Model](./component-model.md) documentation and [.orbit File Format](./orbit-file-format.md) specification.
+For detailed information, see:

+- [Component Model](./component-model.md) - Basic component structure and lifecycle
+- [.orbit File Format](./orbit-file-format.md) - Specification for the unified component file format
+- [Advanced Component Patterns](./advanced-component-patterns.md) - Advanced patterns and techniques for building complex components

 ### Component Lifecycle